pixelated/website/_posts/2015-03-17-Working-on-try.md

 ---
 layout: blogpost
-title: Working on try.pixelated-project.org
+title: try.pixelated-project.org will be flaky this week.
 ---

-#try.pixelated-project.org will be flaky this week.

 We are making our demo on try.pixelated-project.org even more awesome.
 Thats why we will shut down the server today for some time.